2016 Alatis Award Recipient: Jun Liu

 To acknowledge outstanding and extended service by TESOL members at international, regional, and local levels.
 This award was established in 1987 to honor James E. Alatis for his 21 years of devoted service as TESOL's first executive director.

-A commemorative plaque presented to the recipient at the TESOL convention and the recipient's name placed on a permanent plaque in TESOL central office.
+A commemorative plaque is presented to the recipient at the TESOL convention, and the recipient's name is placed on a permanent plaque in TESOL staff office.
 One award is presented each year.

 The recipient is selected according to evidence of

 - a genuine and long-lasting vision of what TESOL is and can be